Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Quick wipe-down cleanup Higher price than fabric counterpart

-Supportive seat feel stays composed Some people prefer fabric’s easier “slide” for lounging
+Supportive seat feel stays composed Warmer and less relaxed than fabric for long lounging

 Crate & Barrel Oceanside 89 Leather Sofa